State: MN

 Replacement or New Bridge:

 The replacement bridge has four through-lanes, three turn-lanes, a concrete median and two 10-foot sidewalks.
-The cross-section consists of thirteen 45-inch-deep prestressed concrete beams spaced at 9.5-ft with a 9-inch-thick cast-in-place reinforced concrete deck with a thin bonded epoxy wearing course.
+The cross-section consists of thirteen 45-inch-deep prestressed concrete I-beams spaced at 9.5-ft with a 9-inch-thick cast-in-place reinforced concrete deck with a thin bonded epoxy wearing course.
 The cast-in-place parapet abutments were founded on piling, as was the center pier.

 Construction Method: